 Meet the Shoprite beggar with a difference

 Meet Abdul, a disabled with a difference.
-Right outside the entrance to Shoprite Adeniran Ogunsanya, Abdul rolls his chair form one visitor to the other, brandishing his stock of white handkerchiefs and face towel for sale.
+Right outside the entrance to Shoprite Mall in Adeniran Ogunsanya, Abdul rolls his chair form one visitor to the other, brandishing his stock of white handkerchiefs and face towel for sale.

-Ordinarily you would expect him to be begging for alms from the shoppers, but that should not be expected from the proud and sharp mouthed disabled man.
+Ordinarily you would have expected him to be begging for alms from the shoppers, but that is not the case of the proud and sharp-mouthed disabled man.
 I wanted to take his picture without his knowledge but he caught on sharply and asked if I wanted a shot of him.
 I said I did, and he posed beautifully for me.

-He was allowed to move his minute self around the premises of one of the biggest shopping malls in Africa, Shoprite because he had something to offer.
+He was allowed to move his minute self around the premises of one of the biggest shopping malls in Africa because he had something to offer.